 “Isn’t print journalism dying?
 How do I make money from it?”

-While traditional print journalism is definitely evolving, there are more new opportunities opening up all the time.
+Traditional print journalism isn’t dying, it’s just moving online.
+And with the 24/7 news cycle, they need articles even more than ever.
+There are also new opportunities opening up all the time.
 For example, the content writing industry is booming (and can pay very well) – with literally thousands of businesses crying out for writers to create content for their brands on a range of topics.

 “But I’m nervous about being rejected...”